EmaMerca/AI4T/README.md

 # AI4T

-Homeworks and project for the Artificial intelligence for trading course
+Homeworks for the Artificial intelligence for trading course